 Named in honor of Ed Ray, a past president of Oregon State, Edward J. Ray Hall was completed in fall 2021.
-Donors, supporters, community members, and faculty and staff celebrated at an opening ceremony.

 Edward J. Ray Hall serves the STEAM disciplines of science, technology, engineering, arts and mathematics.
 The building's architectural design encourages academic and research collaborations, flexible teaching and learning environments, and excellence in energy efficiency and sustainability.